This is the featured image of the Zippy Pop Lead blog article.

 Automation

-Use Lumit’s “Read” function in the rack module for this instrument to create an automation late for the amount that operator D is modulating carrier F. Then draw in some smooth changes.
-Try MIDI mapping a control on your keyboard to this parameter using Lumit’s mapping window.
+Use Lumit's "Read" function in the rack module for this instrument to create an automation gate for the amount that operator D is modulating carrier F. Then draw in some smooth changes.
+Try MIDI mapping a control on your keyboard to this parameter using Lumit's mapping window.
 This way, you can perform the automation.
-Remember, my goal is to make an instrument that provides a lot of control – like vocals.
+Remember, I aim to make an instrument that provides much control - like vocals.

 Pic 6